-- Begin with the preferment in the bottom of a large mixing bowl.
+- Begin with the preferment in the bottom of a large mixing bowl, use all of the preferment even if you have a bit more due to a "quick levain" process.
 Using your hands, pinch off small chunks of the autolyse, about the size of a racquetball, and drop them on top of the preferment. - Using a "pincer" like method and/or your bowl scraper work the two different elements together into a cohesive, evenly textured dough.
-Changing your motion to a gentle lifting and stretching method, while rotating the bowl, to continue to incorporate the preferment cohesively. - Once everything is blended together, and no pockets of loose preferment or chunky autolyse remain, work in the yeast.
+Changing your motion to a gentle lifting and stretching method, while rotating the bowl, to continue to incorporate the preferment cohesively. - Once everything is blended together, and no pockets of loose preferment or chunky autolyse remain, work in the salt.
 Pinching it in at the beginning and then shifting to a gentle lifting and stretching motion.
-Once the yeast is fully incorporated, work in the salt in the same way.
 You can wet your hands lightly and periodically if that helps get the salt worked in or if the dough is sticking to you. - Once the salt is worked in.
 Begin kneading using a slap and fold method.
 Remove dough from the bowl.
 Use your counter and arm strength to develop the bread gluten.
 Length and time of the manual slap and fold can vary by energy level of the baker.
 (You don't need to be too aggressive.
 If this technique is new to you, I recommend watching the video.)
 You are approximating the revolutions of the mixer, 1000 turns.
 But it wont' take 1000 and you do not need to count. - Keep kneading until this dough can pass a windowpane test.
 See video linked above. - Once you pass the windowpane test, return the dough to the bowl.
 Now add the porridge pinching it in, folding it in, kneading it in, inside the bowl.
 Your goal, even distribution of the oatmeal and a cohesive dough.
-Keep kneading in the bowl or return to slap and fold until a fully cohesive dough is restored.
+Keep kneading in the bowl or return to slap and fold until a fully cohesive dough is restored